 Our present work uses a decomposition of the tensor field gradient which has been suggested by Kindlmann [12] to replace this structure tensor with a new formulation that has user defined parameters.
-When they are all set to one, the new formulation is equivalent to the previous one.
+When they are all set to one, the 2 T. Schultz et al.

+new formulation is equivalent to the previous one.
 However, we will show that the option to weight its individual terms is crucial for some specific applications.